byzheng/rapsimng/README.md

-A R package for APSIM Next Generation
+[RApsimNG](https://rapsimng.bangyou.me) package is designed to modify and run the *.apsimx simulations using R in [APSIM Next Generation](https://www.apsim.info/).

 ## Features